HansRen1024/Face-Tracking-Using-CNN-and-Optical-Flow/README.md

 ### Installing

-OpenCV 2.4.X is required!(Now OpenCV 3.x supported)
+OpenCV 2.4.X is required!(Now OpenCV 3.x is supported)

 Install NCNN firstly, and reset your NCNN path in CMakeLists.txt.